jasonfb/universal_track_manager/README.md

 ## The Internal Specs

-This is gem is tested with Minitest.
+This is gem is tested with Appraisal, Rspec-rails, and Minitest.

 Before modifying, run the specs by making sure to `cd` into the `GEM_CODE/` directory, then run

 ```
-rake test
+bundle exec appraisal rake test

 ```